Tour Arctic is an annual bike ride starting in Vancouver, B.C. and travelling to Inuvik, N.W.T.

 Fees are per person in Canadian funds

 Harmonized Sales Tax (HST) is in addition to above fees.
-A discount on this tax applies to non-residents of Canada.

 We recommend you obtain travel, medical and personal insurance.